 PSD is an abbreviation of ‘PhotoShop Document’.
 Adobe PhotoShop files stored with a ‘.PSD’ extension.
 A layered image file, a ‘proprietary’ file that allow users to work on image’s individual layers.

 On the completion of the designing of an image, PhotoShop facilitates the designer with an option to flatten the layers to form one piece, also allows them to save the flattened image with extensions likewise .JPG, .GIF, .TIFF or other non-proprietary file formats.

 This means that the file becomes liable for sharing.
-Once a PSD image has been flatten by conversion, it cannot be reverted to PSD and the user can no longer work with the image’s layers.
+Once a PSD image flatten by conversion, it cannot be reverted to PSD and the user can no longer work with the image’s layers.

 Conversion from PSD to WordPress Bootstrapping:

-1.Scan the PSD for better insights about what is expected out of it, when it goes live on web.
+1.Scan the PSD for better insights about what expected out of it, when it goes live on web.

 2.Slicing of the .PSD file:

 ‘Slicing’ means to cut and divide a single layered image file into separated design elements which form the entire design of the layered image.Usually, almost web and graphic designers prefer to use Adobe PhotoShop for slicing.